k98kurz/tapescript/language_spec.md

 `OP_MERKLEVAL`.
 See the "#### Merklized Scripts" section of the readme for more details.

+#### `OP_TAPROOT`

+Tapescript includes an implementation of the taproot mechanism whereby a script commitment and a public key are combined into a single root commitment which allows for two execution branches: checking a signature against the root commitment (which is a valid public key) and executing the committed script after proving that the committed script and public key combine to form the root.
+The locking script is `OP_TAPROOT <root commitment>`.

+The key-spend unlocking script takes the following form: `PUSH <sig>`, where the `sig` is a signature created with the private key corresponding to the committed public key tweaked by adding an ed25519 scalar derived from `sha256(pubkey + sha256(script))`.
+This signature then validates against the root commitment, itself a tweaked public key.

+The script-spend unlocking script takes the following form:
+`PUSH <script> PUSH <pubkey>`.
+When the locking script runs, `OP_TAPROOT` will verify that the supplied script and pubkey combine to form the root commitment, then it will execute the script.
+Any additional conditions encoded in the script must be fulfilled prior; in practice the committed script will be another locking script, and the unlocking script will be a combination of the unlocking script for the script and then the unlocking proof for `OP_TAPROOT`.

+By using an `OP_MERKLEVAL` locking script as the committed script, `OP_TAPROOT` provides an equivalent script experience as the Taproot+MAST upgrade to Bitcoin.

 ### Exception handling

 Some ops, such as `OP_VERIFY` and `OP_CHECK_EPOCH_VERIFY`, will raise exceptions